sfambach/espressif-idf/L6_TASKS_EVENT_QUEUES/README.md

 # Example 6 Tasks
-Playing with tasks and stream buffer.
+Playing with tasks and queue.

 # Additional Informations